Call me Swilly.

 plan

-again, I drove the project, leading strategy + solution evaluation.
-After research + heavy consultation with my in-house photographer, we settled on robotic photography.
+I drove the project, leading strategy + solution evaluation.
+After research + heavy consultation with my in-house photographer, we settled on robotic photography as the game-changer.

 my approach

-I approached this as a scalable production layer for product teams, with clear ownership and accountability built in.
-By speeding up the essentials, it unlocked room for experimentation and pushed creative standards forward.
+I approached this as a scalable production layer for the collective product teams, with clear ownership + accountability built in to combat workload imbalance.
+By speeding up the process for producing essential yet standardized sales assets, we could unlock room for experimentation + pushed creative standards forward.

 Built the business case + earned leadership buy-in for adopting orbitvu as a scalable production solution